pauldlynch/eqguide/guides/stone-hive/index.md

 Warwing's quests (-520, -265) are also a series.
 Neezzee (-151, -16, 408), for the first, is level 45; she is on the top floor, with several higher level mobs around her.
 Take the elevator next to the bookcase room up from Krizzia.  #2 is a ground spawn (182, -12, 410).  #3 is a kill/drops quest, mobs level 36-42.  #4 is the big raid - level 51 with adds (+71, -131, +413).

+**Equipment**

+To add to the couple of drops with clickie effects from Blightfire, you are given "Honeycomb Blaster" from the "Jumjum Research" quest from Cook Idriak.
+This casts a bixie only snare.

 - Welcome to Stone Hive (36-45)